Swansea Airport

 Swansea Airport (Maes Awyr Abertawe) (IATA: SWS, ICAO: EGFH) is located in the middle of Fairwood Common on the Gower Peninsula 6 mi to the west of Swansea, Wales.

 Operations

-Swansea Airport has a CAA Ordinary Licence (Number P867) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, fixed wing light aircraft experience flights and flying lessons are conducted by the Cambrian flying club LTD, microlight flying lessons are also conducted by the Gower flight centre.
+Swansea Airport has a CAA Ordinary Licence (Number P867) (currently suspended) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, fixed wing light aircraft experience flights and flying lessons are conducted by the Cambrian Flying Club, microlight flying lessons are also conducted by the Gower flight centre.
 The airport has two runways: 04/22 and 10/28.
 A part of the disused runway 15/33 is now used as taxiway Bravo.